 This provides the Trust with certainty as to its interest expense for the hedging period.
 While this is of benefit to the Trust should interest rates rise, it would be disadvantageous to the Trust if interest rates fall below the level at which the Trust’s interest rate was hedged.

-As set out in Section 1.9 of the PDS, since the Bank Loan is not expected to be utilised until September 2015, the Trust does not have any exposure to interest rate risk prior to that time.
+As set out in Section 1.9 of the PDS, since the Bank Loan is not expected to be utilised until after September 2015, the Trust does not have any exposure to interest rate risk prior to that time.
 However, notwithstanding the Trust has not yet entered into the Bank Loan, Cromwell has taken steps to minimise the Trust’s expected interest rate market risk exposure by entering into hedging arrangements.
 Under those hedging arrangements, Cromwell has fixed the market rate applying to approximately 100% of the average expected Bank Loan balance for the period between October 2015 and June 2017.

 The market rate applying after the fixed rate period will depend on market conditions at the time and whether or not Cromwell determines that it is in the best interests of investors to enter into further hedging arrangements.
 Cromwell may further extend the hedge profile of the Trust in the future where it is considered prudent or cost effective to do so.